GHROTIC/art-book-next-retrogirls-es/README.md

 <br>

 ### **<p align=center>-= Download =-</p>**
-This version of the theme only works with distributions that use the latest Batocera (v40 and above) fork of EmulationStation.
-Specifically [Batocera](https://batocera.org/), [Knulli](https://www.knulli.org/) and [RetroBat](https://www.retrobat.org/)
+This version of the theme only works with [Knulli](https://www.knulli.org/) and [PlumOS](https://github.com/game-de-it/XU_MINI_M/).
 The latest version for each OS can be found on the releases page:

 https://github.com/GHROTIC/art-book-next-retrogirls-es/releases